Parameter name: request

 * I just realy like the colors in the pictures that the canon cameras produce, again thats just me thinking out loud.

-189 of 200 people found the following review helpful: 5.0 out of 5 stars The best camera to have..., May 21, 2010 ...is one you'll have with you.
+205 of 216 people found the following review helpful: 5.0 out of 5 stars The best camera to have..., May 21, 2010 This review is from: Canon PowerShot SD1300IS 12.1 MP Digital Camera with 4x Wide Angle Optical Image Stabilized Zoom and 2.7-Inch LCD (Blue) (Electronics) ...is one you'll have with you.
 The nice thing about the Canon ELPH series is they easily fit into your pocket, are well built/designed, don't cost a lot, come with a boatload of features, and take great pictures.
 The SD1300, the latest in the ELPH line continues in that tradition, adding considerable additional sophistication and sacrificing some useful functionality in the interest of cutting cost.

 It is a small camera and carries with it the baggage that comes with the convenience of having to carry so little baggage. (sorry, couldn't resist) None of the issues raised, given that they comes as part of the convenience trade-off made me consider anything other than the 5-star rating this camera deserves.

 - Many of the functions are only accessible through menus, sometimes several levels deep.
 The good new is the Automatic and scene modes are pretty good (as long as you spend a few minutes reviewing what they really do).
 This camera is not intended to be used in aperture or shutter priority, let alone full manual.